akshatjoshi2001/Hackolympics-Problem3/README.md

 The presented solution aims at creating a voice based command system which can be used for easily managing cloud computing systems.

 ## Why choose this problem statement over the others?
 Typing commands on a command line is a hassle.
-Managing large scale cloud computing systems even more.
-We felt that we can make the process a bit easier using a highly flexible  Google Assistant based commanding system.
+Managing large scale distributed systems even more.
+We felt that we can make the process a bit easier using a highly flexible  Google Assistant based command system.